Dead Butt Syndrome: It’s a Real Thing! What You Should Know

 Since muscle stiffness and limited blood circulation are results of prolonged sitting, the key is to get active.
 (This means you’ll need to take an actual lunch break to get those buns moving!)

-Consider walking to a lunch spot that is walking distance from your office.
-If you work from home, go up and down the stairs a few times, or outside for a stroll around your neighborhood.
+Consider walking to a lunch spot near your office.
+If you work from home, walk the dog or go outside for a stroll around your neighborhood.
 The more you move, the happier your glutes!

 Exercises to Activate Your Glutes